Standard Communities buys Baltic Plaza Apartments in Atlantic City

-ATLANTIC CITY — Standard Communities has acquired the Baltic Plaza Apartments at 1313 Baltic Ave and plans to do $10 million worth of renovations, the company said.
+ATLANTIC CITY — Standard Communities has acquired the Baltic Plaza Apartments at 1313 Baltic Ave. and plans to spend $10 million to renovate the complex, the company said.

-The company bought the 169-unit complex in partnership with the U.S. Department of Housing and Urban Development and the New Jersey Housing and Mortgage Finance Agency (NJHMFA.)
+The company bought the 169-unit complex in partnership with the U.S. Department of Housing and Urban Development and the New Jersey Housing and Mortgage Finance Agency.

-“Standard is pleased to partner with the New Jersey Housing and Mortgage Finance Agency, who have worked tirelessly to ensure the creation and preservation of affordable housing in this critical time,” Scott Alter, principal and co-founder of Standard Communities said in a prepared statement.

-The purchase will also extend affordability for the next 30-years, according to Melanie R. Walter, executive director of NJHMFA.

-The extensive renovation plan will update units, upgrade common areas and amenity spaces and modernize building systems, company officials said in a news release.
+The renovation plan will update units, common areas and amenity spaces and modernize building systems, company officials said in a news release.

+ATLANTIC CITY — A revitalization project nearly six years in the making came one step closer…

-Part of the renovations includes energy and water conservation measures with low-emissivity windows, LED lighting fixtures, low-flow plumbing fixtures and smart thermostats in all of the units.
+Part of the renovations includes energy and water conservation measures with low-emissivity windows, LED lighting fixtures, low-flow plumbing fixtures and smart thermostats in all of the units, the company said.

 The conservation efforts are expected to reduce energy consumption by 27% and water usage by 22%, which will save residents more than $31,000 a year in utility bills, officials said.

-Standard Communities will also hire a resident service coordinator who will design and implement a series of services and programs for the residents at Baltic Plaza.
+Standard Communities also will hire a resident service coordinator who will design and implement services and programs for residents.

 Contact Molly Shelly: